 12. Get Stovetop Covers

-Your cat could get burned if they stop on a stovetop that is still hot or even catch fire if the stovetop is still on.
+Your cat’s paws could get seriously burned if they jump up on a stovetop that is still hot or was on.
 Stovetop covers can help keep your cat’s feet from getting burned if they walk over the stove.

 13. Keep Garage Chemicals and Cleaning Solutions Out of Reach

-14. Keep the Clothes Dryer Closed (and Check Before Using It!)
+14. Keep the Clothes Washer and Dryer Closed (and Check Before Using It!)

-Cats may be attracted to the warm, enclosed space your clothes dryer provides, especially right after a cycle.
-However, you don’t want your cat to get stuck in there while the dryer is on; that could be fatal.
-Check the dryer before you load it and before you turn it on.
-Remove any ornery cats who have made it their new home.
+Cats may be attracted to the warm, enclosed space your clothes washer and dryer provides, especially right after a cycle.
+However, you don’t want your cat to get stuck in there while the machine is on; that could be fatal.
+Check the washer and dryer before you load it and before you turn it on, and warn all family members and guests to do the same every single time.
+Remove any ornery cats who have made it their new home or keep the utility room out of their reach.

 15. Keep Toilet Seat Lids Down